 There are 3 reasons a soccer player grabs the ball after scoring a goal.

-- The first reason is to speed up the game and hasten the restart of the game.
+- To speed up the game and hasten the restart of the game.

-- The second reason is to slow down the game and delay the restart of the game
+- To slow down the game and delay the restart of the game

-- The third reason is to use the ball as a prop in the player’s celebration of the goal
+- To use the ball as a prop in the player’s celebration of the goal

 These are all possible reasons why a player may pick up the ball after scoring a goal, but knowing which of these three reasons is behind the player’s motivation for grabbing the ball mostly depends on the dynamics of the game at the moment the player scored.